 The 926th WG also supports the U.S. Air Force's first Remotely Piloted Aircraft wing, the 432nd WG/432nd AEW, equipped with more than 100 MQ-1 Predator and MQ-9 Reaper unmanned aircraft, in its mission to train pilots, sensor operators and other RPA crewmembers, and conduct combat surveillance and attack operations worldwide.

-The 926th WG consists of two groups, 13 squadrons and two detachments across the nation:
+The 926th WG consists of two groups, 13 squadrons and one detachments across the nation:

 926th Operations Group at Nellis Air Force Base: